udacity/ipnd-webcasts/Stage_2/2015-09-22-Problem-Solving-Session-Luke-and-Anthony/README.md

 This code works in the following way:

-1. It loops through every seperator contained in the string called 'seperators'
+1. It loops through every separator contained in the string called 'separators'
-2. For every seperator, it has a while loop which goes through the target string, and replaces any instances of the target string with a space (" ")
+2. For every separator, it has a while loop which goes through the target string, and replaces any instances of the target string with a space (" ")
-3. After it's done that for every instance of a given seperator in the target string, it moves on to the next seperator and does the same thing, until it has replaced every separator character with a space character.
+3. After it's done that for every instance of a given separator in the target string, it moves on to the next separator and does the same thing, until it has replaced every separator character with a space character.
 4. Finally, it splits the target string with the inbuilt Python string function 'split()', which will divide the target string along any spaces, creating a list.

-From here, Anthony goes on to test his program with the tests already writen from CS101:
+From here, Anthony goes on to test his program with the tests already written from CS101:

 ```python
 #Tests: